Dr. Chow cares for patients with lung, head and neck and thyroid cancers. She is devoted to finding new treatments for these diseases.

 “The best part of being a physician is getting to know my patients and their families,” she says.
 “Each patient is a unique individual and I enjoy providing them with information and working with them to find a treatment that best suits them.
 I enjoy the complexities of cancer and challenges of making difficult diagnoses.

-When Dr. Chow isn’t caring for patients with lung, esophageal, and head and neck cancers, she devotes her time to finding new treatments for these diseases in active research protocols.
+When Dr. Chow isn’t caring for patients, she devotes her time to finding new treatments for these diseases in active research protocols.

 Outside of work, Dr. Chow enjoys running, hiking, long distance bike riding, painting, practicing yoga, and cooking with her husband.